wangtaotao0524/arcane/README.md

 - **Security:** Mounting the Docker socket (`/var/run/docker.sock`) into any container grants it root-level access to your Docker host.
 Understand the security implications before running Arcane or any container with socket access.
 - **Pre-release:** This software is under active development.
 Expect breaking changes and bugs.
-- **Data:** Stack definitions and application settings are stored in the mapped data volume (`./arcane-data` by default when using Docker Compose).
+- **Data:** Stack definitions and application settings are stored in the mapped data volume (`/app/data` inside the container).
 Back up this directory if needed.